Master-Zero1/Mini_Projects/01_Antakshri_Game/README.md

 </p>

 <p align="center">
-  A Python-based Antakshri game where players name countries based on the last letter of the previous country.
+  A Python-based Antakshri game where players name countries based on the last letter of the previous country.(Time take to make this project : 3 days)
 </p>

 <hr>